Continental Marines: History

 Continental Marines land at New Providence during the Battle of Nassau.

 In accordance with the Continental Marine Act of 1775, Congress decreed:

 That two battalions of Marines be raised consisting of one Colonel, two lieutenant-colonels, two majors and other officers, as usual in other regiments; that they consist of an equal number of privates as with other battalions, that particular care be taken that no persons be appointed to offices, or enlisted into said battalions, but such as are good seamen, or so acquainted with maritime affairs as to be able to serve for and during the present war with Great Britain and the Colonies; unless dismissed by Congress; that they be distinguished by the names of the First and Second Battalions of Marines, and that they be considered as part of the number which the Continental Army before Boston is ordered to consist of.

 Ordered, That a copy of the above be transmitted to the General.

 These two battalions were initially intended to be drawn from George Washington's army for the planned invasion of Halifax, Nova Scotia, the main British reinforcement and supply point.
-In reality only one battalion was formed by December, with five companies and a total of about 300 men.
-Plans to form the second battalion were suspended indefinitely after several British regiments-of-foot and cavalry, supported by 3,000 soldiers of the German British-allied contingent, landed in Nova Scotia, making the planned amphibious assault impossible.
-Washington was reluctant to support the Marines, and suggested that they be recruited from New York or Philadelphia instead.
+In reality only one battalion was formed by December, with five companies and about 300 men.
+Plans to form the second battalion were suspended indefinitely after several British regiments-of-foot and cavalry, supported by 3,000 soldiers of the German British-allied contingent, landed in Nova Scotia, making the planned amphibious landing assault impossible.
+Washington was reluctant to support the Marines and suggested that they be recruited from New York or Philadelphia instead.

 The Continental Marines' only Commandant was Captain Samuel Nicholas, commissioned on 28 November 1775; and the first Marine barracks were located in Philadelphia.
 Though legend places its first recruiting post at Tun Tavern, historian Edwin Simmons surmises that it was more likely the Conestoga Wag [sic], a tavern owned by the Nicholas family.
 Robert Mullen, whose mother owned Tun Tavern, later received a commission as a captain in June 1776 and likely used it as his recruiting rendezvous.
-Four additional Marine Security Companies were also raised and helped George Washington defend Philadelphia.
+Four additional Marine Security Companies were raised and helped Washington defend Philadelphia.